linxule/lqc/docs/join.md

 nav_order: 5
 ---

-# Join the community
+# Join the London Qualitative Community

-- To join the community, Please email us at [londonqualitativecommunity@gmail.com](mailto:londonqualitativecommunity@gmail.com) or reach out to one of the committee members.
+To join the London Qualitative Community and be in our mailing list, please email us at [londonqualitativecommunity@gmail.com](mailto:londonqualitativecommunity@gmail.com) or directly reach out to one of members of the Steering Committee.

-- We are also on [LinkedIn](https://www.linkedin.com/groups/12947079/).
+We also have a [LinkedIn](https://www.linkedin.com/groups/12947079/) group where we post events and resources.